Sexual Orientation Obsessions and Suicidal Thoughts

 Part 2 in a Four Part Series on Sexual Orientation Themed OCD

 Among those with obsessive-compulsive disorder (OCD), obsessional fears can come in many forms, and worries about sex are among the most common.
 Previously, I described one type of sexual fear that is often misunderstood — sexual orientation obsessions in OCD (SO-OCD).
+This is sometimes referred to as (H-OCD for "homosexual OCD" or as "gay OCD".)
 In OCD, obsessions are unwanted thoughts, images, or impulses that cause distress and won't go away.

 Participants were asked to rate their distress over several items that described sexual anxieties, behaviors, and thoughts.
 The items were selected to capture a wide range of sexual orientation concerns, including worries typical of people with SO-OCD and concerns that others might have as well.
 Each item was rated on a scale of 1-5, with 1 being "Always" and 5 being "Never."
 Some items were reverse scored.
 Here is an example of some of the items from the survey.

 - I worry about the thoughts I am having about people of the same sex.

 - I avoid people of the same sex.